AJWest22/MS4/README.md

 ### Crispy Forms

-Most forms are made using crispy forms which is installed using: pip3 install django-crispy-forms, and then added to the installed apps in settings.py then set to BootStrap 4.
+Most forms are made using crispy forms which is installed using: pip3 install django-crispy-forms, and then added to the installed apps in settings.py then set to BootStrap 4 to style the forms and make them mobile responsive.